 For stir-frying rice, use already cooked leftover rice.
 Just-cooked rice is not suitable for stir frying, because it’s sticky.
 I always use leftover rice.
 Warm it up in the microwave or pour hot water over it (to take off the stickiness), then fry.
 For fried rice, other kinds of rice such as long grain, basmati, etc… are better than Japanese rice.
 I normally stock some rice in the freezer, and using Japanese rice is easier for me.
 Also for this Omuraisu, the slight stickiness makes it easier to shape.

-I’ve always thought Omuraisu was a very childish meal, but why shouldn’t adults enjoy it too?
+I’ve always thought Omuraisu was a meal for children, but why shouldn’t adults enjoy it too?